Founded by Cody Johnson and Robin Haines Johnson

 An early life of cowboy ranching and railroading that paralleled in many ways Kerouac’s On The Road, Cody began his life as an adventurer.
 He played second chair clarinet in a symphony orchestra and tenor saxophone in a jazz band.
 Always involved as a conscientious objector, he helped raise the funds that released Angela Davis from prison and he started a free school modeled after AS Neill’s Summerhill.

 A musician and lover of music, Cody founded the non-profit Hawaii Jazz Preservation Society with a jazz education program in the schools.
 He ran a Jazz Club in Waikiki that hosted jazz legends Wynton Marsalis, Stan Getz, Freddy Hubbard, Ray Charles, and others.
 Alongside concert production, he created the popular radio programs Traffic Jazz and 21 Degrees North syndicated on radio stations throughout the Hawaiian Islands, and Earth Tracks with endorsements from Elton John and Sting.
-As the technology evolved he and his partner Robin created the online radio station Café Cody, which continues to bring pleasure to people from every corner of the globe.
+As technology evolved he and Robin created the online radio station Café Cody, which continues to bring pleasure to people from every corner of the globe.

 He transitioned from this world in December 2011.